-Yuka stared at me with the most blank, inexpressive stare I've ever seen.
-And I'm the master at that kind of stare.
-"You wait outside a fast food joint for ten minutes just to speak to me.
-You rage at me for a few more minutes on how I should 'give you information.'
-And just when I tell you I'll give it to you, you think I'm kidding?"
+Yuka stared at me with the blankest, inexpressive stare I'd ever seen.
+And I thought I was the master at that kind of stare.
+"You wait outside a fast food joint for a half hour just to speak to me; listen to me tell you all this information about the Shadows; and when I say I'll tell you everything else, you think I'm joking?"

 "Thou shalt be blessed when thou chooseth to imbue thyself with the Angel Arcana..."

 "Master, are you alright?"
 Elizabeth asked as I made my way back over to her.

 "I'm fine, just a slight headache."
 Really need to remember to ask Igor if there's a way to stop that. "...Has there ever been a case of a human obtaining a Compendium from the Velvet Room?"

 "...Forgive me, but I have no knowledge of that," she admitted.
 "Perhaps Master Igor might know...I suggest asking him for details concerning if a human has ever obtained a Compendium."

 "I see.
 Thank you, Elizabeth," I replied.
 "I'll be sure to do that."

 But not tonight.
 S.E.E.S. and I still had Tartarus to deal with.
 I planned to question Igor about it tomorrow.